 With a minimum jackpot prize of $20 million, Mega Millions is a lottery similar to the US Powerball.
-This lottery too originates from America; had its minimum jackpot prize reduced from $40 million due to Covid-19 and has paid the world’s second largest jackpot win at $1.53 billion.
+This lottery too originates from America; had its minimum jackpot prize reduced from $40 million due to Covid-19 and has paid the world’s third largest jackpot win at $1.53 billion.

 Created back in 1996, the lottery, which takes place every Tuesday and Friday, used to be known as The Big Game, but changed its name to Mega Millions in 2002.
 If your eyes are set on the big jackpot prize, know that the odds of winning are 1 in 258 million.

 As far as we know, there is no minimum jackpot prize in EuroMillions, but according to the official lottery site, the lowest jackpot amount that has ever been recorded is €17 million.
 The lottery, which launched in 2004, is one of the most popular ones in Europe.
 Physically, lottery tickets are only available for sale in 13 countries, but thanks to independent online lottery vendors, anyone can easily participate.

 Unlike many lotteries where the jackpot can grow to infinity, the maximum amount in Euro Millions is capped at €220 million.
 Once it reaches this amount and isn’t won, the jackpot will be paid out as a 2nd prize.
 Initially, the chance of winning the jackpot is 1 in 139 million, but when paid out as a 2nd prize, the odds increase to 1 in 7 million.
 Draws are held twice a week on Tuesdays and Fridays.

 Considered to be somewhat of a son to EuroMillions, the Eurojackpot is also a European lottery.
 This one launched in 2012; have tickets physically sold in 18 European countries and comes with a minimum guaranteed jackpot prize of €10 million.